On lower bounds for the bias-variance trade-off: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Ming Yuan for helpful discussions during an early stage of the project and to Zijian Guo for pointing us to the article \cite{MR3662444}.
-We thank Tomohiro Nishiyama for mentioning a typo in an earlier version.
+We are grateful to Ming Yuan for helpful discussions during an early stage of the project, to Zijian Guo for pointing us to the article \cite{MR3662444}, and to Tomohiro Nishiyama for mentioning a typo in an earlier version.
+We thank two reviewers and an Associate Editor for many helpful comments and suggestions that significantly improved the manuscript.
 The project has received funding from the Dutch Science Foundation (NWO) via the Vidi grant VI.Vidi.192.021.
-We thank two reviewers and an Associate Editor for many helpful comments and suggestions that significantly improved the manuscript.

 \begin{supplement}[id=suppA] \sname{Supplement to ``On lower bounds for the bias-variance trade-off''} \stitle{} \slink[doi]{10.1214/00-AOSXXXXSUPP} \sdatatype{.pdf} \sdescription{All proofs are given in the supplement.} \end{supplement}